Cruise Disembarkation Day Blunders

 Because that’s where you’re going to have your money, your passport, valuables, your medication.
 Really make sure that you’ve checked the safe.

-One of the tips that I got from someone once is put something that you’re going to have to wear the next day, so one of your shoes or something in the safe.
+One of the tips that I got from someone once is to put something in the safe that you’re going to have to wear the next day.
+So, one of your shoes, perhaps, in the safe.

-So many times, I’ve found on a triple check of a cabin, stuff in little drawers that I’d forgotten about!
+There have been many times when I’ve found stuff in little drawers that I’d forgotten about!

 So, when you’ve packed, before you put the cases out, if you’re travelling with someone, get them to do a double check in every single drawer.